Sweet Potato Bread Pudding Recipe (Warm, Custardy & Southern-Style)

 This post contains affiliate links.
 Please see our disclosure policy.

-Sweet Potato Bread Pudding: A Cozy Twist on a Classic Dessert
+Sweet Potato Bread Pudding: A Cozy Southern Dessert

 There’s something magical about bread pudding—it’s warm, comforting, and endlessly adaptable.
 In this version, we take a classic bread pudding and infuse it with the rich, autumnal flavors of sweet potatoes, spices, and candied pecans.
 This Sweet Potato Bread Pudding recipe is a perfect way to use up that extra loaf of challah or any bread you have lying around while giving it a seasonal twist that will wow your guests.